simple-login/app/README.md

 Choose "Internet Site" in Postfix installation window then keep using the proposed value as *System mail name* in the next window.

+to make sure pgsql is working correctly, run `postconf -m` and make sure its listed.

 Replace `/etc/postfix/main.cf` with the following content.
 Make sure to replace `mydomain.com` by your domain.

 ```